Omer, Israel: History

 Omer, originally known as Hevrona, was founded as a kibbutz in 1949.
 The early residents were demobilized Palmach soldiers.
 In 1951, it became a cooperative village known as Eilata.
 In 1953, it was re-established as a communal moshav by immigrants from Hungary and Romania and renamed Omer.
 The name is based on the offering of the first sheafs in Leviticus 23:10.

 In 1957, residents of the ma'abarot in the vicinity moved to Omer.
 In 1962, it was renamed Tomer and became a neighborhood of Beersheba.
 Since 1974, it has been an independent town and suburb of Beersheba.

 Pini Badash has served as mayor since 1990.
 Omer's jurisdiction is 20,126 dunams (~20.1 km²).

 Controversy over property purchase by Arabs (2025)

-In 2025, a controversy erupted following the purchase of a house in Omer by ʿAlāʾ Haniyeh, a Palestinian businessperson from the Bedouin town of Tel Sheva and the CEO of a plastics factory in Dimona.
+In 2025, a controversy erupted following the purchase of a house in Omer by ʿAlāʾ Haniyeh, a Palestinian businessperson from the Bedouin town of Tel Sheva and the CEO of a plastics factory in Dimona over concerns of family relations with previous Hamas leader Ismail Haniyeh.
 The transaction provoked fierce opposition from local Jewish residents, who wanted to preserve Omer as a Jewish-only settlement at any price.

 In residents’ WhatsApp groups and on social media, residents decried the deal as unacceptable after the events of 7 October 2023, reflecting openly hostile and racist attitudes, with statements opposing "transactions between Jews and Arabs" and expressing fears about changes to the "Jewish character" of the settlement.
 The head of the Omer local council, Erez Badash reiterated the council’s policy of encouraging Jewish and military families to settle in the town.